-Derivatives markets, such as BitMEX, are not spot markets as they deal with different types of contracts.
+Derivatives markets, such as BitMEX, are not spot markets.
+They deal with different types of contracts, such as perpetual swaps.
 Again, payment and delivery of the assets take place at a later date.

 To give some context, a good example of a non-spot market, or a futures market, would be the Chicago Mercantile Exchange (CME).
 This exchange is for buying and selling futures and options.

 Spot markets have evolved during the past few years as cryptocurrencies have taken the stage.
 Not only do we have a different type of asset, but access to exchanges has also morphed.
 In the current crypto climate, exchanges try their best to serve a global population.

 They also strive to bring in the new wave of crypto enthusiasts as well as Wall Street traders and institutional investors.
 The crypto market is relatively new to everyone.
 So education about spot markets and cryptocurrency exchanges is key to investing safely.
 Learn more on the HedgeTrade blog and arm yourself with knowledge: